Realme Narzo 30 Pro

-The Realme Narzo 30 Pro 5G is an Android smartphone developed by Realme and was launched on 24 February 2021.
-It is the second smartphone among the Narzo 30 series unveiled by Realme.
+The Realme Narzo 30 Pro 5G is an Android smartphone developed by the Chinese manufacturer Realme and was launched on 24 February 2021.
+It is the second smartphone among the Narzo 30 series unveiled by the company.
 Narzo 30 Pro is available in two colours: Blade Silver and Sword Black.

 Specifications

 Hardware

 The Realme Narzo 30 Pro uses the 5G-enabled MediaTek Dimensity 800U SoC.
 It has a 5000 mAh battery charging through the USB-C port and supports 30W Dart charging technology.
 The phone measures 162.2 × 75.1 × 9.1 mm and weighs 194 grams.
 The device features a 6.5 inch IPS LCD display with 120 Hz refresh rate and 180 Hz touch sampling.
 The display is protected by Corning Gorilla Glass 3.

 Camera

-The Narzo 30 Pro 5G has a triple-camera setup on the rear consisting of a 48 MP wide angle primary camera with ISOCELL Plus sensor, f/1.8 aperture, 79° field-of-view and up to 10x digital zoom, an 8 MP ultrawide camera with f/2.3 aperture and a 2 MP macro camera with f/2.4 aperture for close-up shots.
+The Narzo 30 Pro 5G has a triple-camera setup on the rear consisting of a 48 MP wide angle primary camera with ISOCELL Plus sensor, f/1.8 aperture, 79° field-of-view and up to 10x digital zoom; an 8 MP ultrawide camera with f/2.3 aperture and a 2 MP macro camera with f/2.4 aperture for close-up shots.
 The front-facing camera is a 16 MP unit with f/2.05 aperture and it is located in a cutout in the top left corner of the display.